vicaridev/vicaridev/README.md

 - 🔥 Programming student, focused on back-end

-- 🔭 I’m currently studying at Fatec Indaiatuba
+- 🔭 I’m graduated at Fatec Indaiatuba on Systems Analysis and Development

 - 🌱 I’m currently learning Node.js and Typescript